sajjad-007/REACT_NATIVE_EXPO1_MOVIES/README.md

 - Why this is needed
   - TypeScript enforces types, and by default it only understands .ts, .tsx, .js, .jsx.
   - Declaring a module like this is a way to extend TypeScript’s type system to cover non-code assets.

+# api.ts, create a custom movie fetching function (TMDB)

+# useFetch.ts, create a custom hook for handaling all data,fetching,error and for loading